The Complete Guide to WordPress Database Cleanup

 The WordPress.org plugin repository is full of solid plugin options for WordPress database maintenance.
 We’re going to cover the most popular plugins next.
 Many of these have overlapping features but we suggest you give several of them a try.
 You might find one with an interface more to your liking or one that seems to be more actively in development.
 You can’t go totally wrong no matter which plugin you pick.

 We recommend WP-Sweep as a good solution for cleaning up your WordPress database.
 This plugin is simple to use and offers maintenance support for a laundry list of issues.
 WP-Sweep cleans up revisions and auto drafts from your posts.
 It also handles comments by removing any that have been trashed, unapproved, or marked as spam.
 Orphan data is a huge issue in WordPress databases and WP-Sweep deals with them all automatically.
 You’ll no longer have to worry about orphaned metadata for posts, comments, users, or taxonomies.
 WP-Sweep even removes duplicate content in your database.
+Keep in mind, this is content that is copied in the database.
+Content made with a WordPress duplicate page plugin will remain safe.

 One of the reasons we recommend WP-Sweep is due to the way the plugin is coded.
 It relies solely on WordPress’ built-in database delete functions to do its work.
 There are no actual SQL queries written or run by the code directly.
 This helps ensure the plugin removes things in the “WordPress way” and is an extra bit of security that’s nice to have.